 Thyme: a wonderful culinary herb for most, but I don’t like the taste.
 I do love the creeping versions growing in between pavers though.
 Check out great cultivars like lemon thyme and woolly thyme, which are exactly what you would expect them to be from their names.

-Arugula: wild arugula has a peppery flavour and hardy temperament.
-Given enough depth for the long taproot, arugula will produce a small shrub of leafy greens to add to salad and sandwiches.
+Arugula: wild arugula has a peppery flavor and hardy temperament.
+Given enough depth for the long taproot, arugula will produce a small shrub of leafy greens to add to salads and sandwiches.

 Saffron: this expensive herb comes from the bright orange stigmas in the center of the saffron crocus.
 Pluck the stigmas off frugally as each flower only produces three of them.
 This explains why saffron is so darn expensive.
-You may not be able to grow more than will use in once recipe, but that’ll be one delicious paella.
+You may not be able to grow more than you will use in once recipe, but that’ll be one delicious paella.

-Bay: the leaves used in soups and stews come from the bay laurel which is typically trained into a large tree and it is as slow growing as it is beautiful.
-If you have a friend with one or a spot in the garden, you will never run out of dried bay leaves as a mere few adds a lot flavour.
+Bay: the leaves used in soups and stews come from the bay laurel which is typically trained into a large tree which is as slow growing as it is beautiful.
+If you have a friend with one or a spot in the garden, you will never run out of dried bay leaves as a mere few adds a lot flavor.

 Lavender: I can’t say enough good things about lavender.
 I have many plants in my garden so I can make things like Lavender Eye Pillows, Lavender Bath Salts, Gardener’s Herbal Foot Soak Recipe, Lavender Sachets, and a Dried Lavender Wreath.